Experimental Feature

 Understanding generation_strategy

 The generation_strategy specifies how the column generator will generate data.
+You choose a strategy by inheriting from the corresponding base class:

 -